truzo/tomango-2018/site/content/blog/oversharing-in-sass.md

 Variables in SASS are much like variables in other programming languages.
 In their most basic form, they simply store information.
 Once assigned, they can be used multiple times through the codebase instead of hard-coding values.

 A pretty standard use-case would be storing brand colours for a website.
-If the primary colour is a red with the hex code: <code class="language-scss">#E94E4E</code>, there would be some benefit to storing this value once as <code class="language-scss">$brand-primary</code> (or something to that effect), then referencing the variable name throughout the rest of the SASS.
+If the primary colour is a red with the hex code: `#E94E4E`, there would be some benefit to storing this value once as `$brand-primary` (or something to that effect), then referencing the variable name throughout the rest of the SASS.

 This greatly reduces the chances of human-error creeping in and causing hex codes to be slightly different across different files.
 It’s also a lot easier to remember than a hex code.